javidelpalp/javidelpalp/README.md

 ### Hi there 👋

-🔭 I’m currently working in Affinity Petcare, S.A. as IT Systems & Security Engineer.
+🔭 I’m currently working in Affinity Petcare, S.A. as the IT Security Engineer.

-🌱 I used to develop in Java and ABAP but I do not any more as I turned my professional career towards systems administration and management...
+🌱 I used to develop in Java and ABAP but I do not any more as I turned my professional career towards systems administration, management and cyber securitization...
 <!--
 **javidelpalp/javidelpalp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.